Salvaneit/Virtual-bookstore/README.md

 ## Description

 This is a website showing books available at an online store written by the best kenyan authors.
-The app also has a bibliography section showing information about the authors and some of the books they hav written.
+The app also has a bibliography section showing information about the authors and some of the books they have written.

 ## Design
 https://www.figma.com/file/FidQxrcOtPnvMmzxxJlRge/Online-Bookstore?node-id=0%3A1